-Help your growing baby develop in the thirty-fourth week of your pregnancy
+Help my growing baby develop in the 34th week of pregnancy

 Your growing baby has grown tiny fingernails by week 34.
 Build up your growing baby’s body by continuing to eat adequate protein daily during this pregnancy stage.

 What’s happening in the 34th week of pregnancy?

 Your growing baby fingernails have grown so much that they almost reach the tip of the fingers.i The fuzzy hair or lanugo that covered the body is now gone; and his or her skin is covered with a thick, waxy substance called vernixi.
 This will protect your growing baby from any chafing in the womb.